Actively Recruiting

 - Molecular genetic diagnosis of a RASopathy with a pathogenic or likely pathogenic variant in RAS-MAPK pathway genes

-- Imaging diagnosis of myocardial hypertrophy with maximal end-diastolic wall thickness z-score greater than 2
+- Imaging diagnosis of myocardial hypertrophy by echocardiography with maximal end-diastolic wall thickness z-score greater than 2, with or without outflow tract obstruction

-- Hospital admission for congestive heart failure between 01/01/2015 and 06/30/2019 or development of progressive congestive heart failure during any hospital stay within first 6 months of life
+- Admitted to hospital between 01/01/2015 and 06/30/2019 for congestive heart failure or developed progressive congestive heart failure during any hospital stay within the first 6 months of life

-- Ross score greater than 2 indicating congestive heart failure without other causes for admission
+- Ross score greater than 2 calculated from medical history and physical exam notes confirming heart failure as reason for admission

 You will not qualify if you...

-- Receiving mechanistic Target of Rapamycin Inhibitor (mTOR inhibitor) or Mitogen-Activated Protein Kinase Kinase Inhibitor (MEK inhibitors)
+- Receiving mechanistic Target of Rapamycin Inhibitor (mTOR inhibitor) and/or Mitogen-Activated Protein Kinase Kinase Inhibitor (MEK inhibitors)

-- Inability to identify or calculate the Ross Score within the first six months of life
+- Unable to identify or calculate the patient's Ross Score within the first six months of life

 AI-Screening